projectcontour/contour-authserver/README.md

 The `htpasswd` backend implements [HTTP basic authentication][3] against a set of Secrets that contain [htpasswd][1] formatted data.
-The htpasswd data must be stored in the `data` key, which is compatible with ingress-nginx [`auth-file` Secrets][2].
+The htpasswd data must be stored in the `auth` key, which is compatible with ingress-nginx [`auth-file` Secrets][2].

 The `htpasswd` backend only accesses Secrets that are